pypsa-meets-earth/pypsa-earth/doc/short_tutorial.rst

 the file `sample-network-analysis.ipynb`.
 For further inspiration on what you can analyse and do with PyPSA, you can explore the `examples section in the PyPSA framework documentation <https://pypsa.readthedocs.io/en/latest/examples-basic.html>`_.

-After playing with the tutorial model and before playing with different fucntions, it's important to clean-up data in your model folder before to proceed further to avoid data conflicts.
+After playing with the tutorial model and before playing with different functions, it's important to clean-up data in your model folder before to proceed further to avoid data conflicts.
 You may use the `clean` rule for making so: